bwburnsides/opal_lang/readme.md

 # Opal Lang

-Opal is a simple compiled imperative language targeting the BW8 architecture.
+Opal is a simple imperative language targeting the BW8 architecture.
 It has a static type system with weak type safety.
 It takes syntax cues from C and Rust.

 ## Examples